Skip to main content

 About Relating Data

 Relate explores the relationships between variables.
-When you select two variables and then select Relate, Stats iQ will choose the appropriate statistical test based on the structure of the data, run that test, then translate the results into a simple and clear explanation.
+When you select 2 variables and then select Relate, Stats iQ will choose the appropriate statistical test based on the structure of the data, run that test, then translate the results into a simple and clear explanation.

 Qtip: You may have up to 750 cards in your workspace.
 If you reach this limit, an error will appear when you try to create a new card, warning you that your oldest cards will be deleted.